 While liver-related issues are the most common causes of yellow eyes, other factors can contribute to this condition.
 For instance, excessive intake of melatonin, a hormone that regulates sleep-wake cycles, can also lead to yellow eyes.
 Therefore, it is essential to use such substances responsibly and under the guidance of a healthcare professional.

-Yellow eyes are often a symptom of an underlying health issue, most commonly related to liver function.
+In summary, yellow eyes are often a symptom of an underlying health issue, most commonly related to liver function.
 While not always indicative of a serious condition, it is crucial to seek medical advice if you notice this symptom.
 Understanding the causes of yellow eyes can help ensure early detection and appropriate treatment of potential health issues.